tiprankstipranks

 Employment / Personnel - Risk 1

-Our success depends in large part upon the abilities and continued services of our executive officers and other key employees, such as those who generate substantial client revenue and our business unit presidents.
-In the course of business operations, employees may retire, resign and seek employment elsewhere.
-Certain key employees, however, are bound in writing to agreements containing non-compete and other restrictive covenants barring competitive employment, client acceptance, and solicitation of employees for a period of between one and ten years following their resignation.
-We cannot assure you that we will be able to retain the services of our key personnel.
-If we cannot retain the services of key personnel, there could be a material adverse effect on our business, financial condition and results of operations.
-While we generally have contractual arrangements with key personnel that contain restrictive covenants, courts are at times reluctant to enforce such covenants.
-In addition, many of our executive officers and other key personnel are either participants in our 2019 Stock Omnibus Incentive Plan (the "2019 Plan"), holders of a significant amount of our common stock, or receive other incentive-based compensation.
-We believe that these interests provide additional incentives for these key employees to remain with us.
-In order to support our growth, we intend to continue to effectively recruit, hire, train and retain additional qualified management personnel.
-Our inability to attract and retain necessary personnel could have a material adverse effect on our business, financial condition and results of operations.
+Our success depends in large part upon the abilities and continued services of our executive officers, our business unit presidents, and other key employees.
+In the course of business operations, employees may retire, resign or seek employment elsewhere, particularly in the current employment environment, given wage pressures and worker shortages.
+While most employees are bound in writing to agreements containing non-compete, non-solicit, confidentiality, and other restrictive covenants barring competitive employment, client acceptance, and solicitation of employees for a period of between one and ten years following their resignation, not all employees are subject to such restrictions, especially in jurisdictions that disfavor restrictive employment covenants.
+Moreover, courts outside of such jurisdictions are at times reluctant to enforce such restrictive covenants.
+In light of the competitive employment environment and risks related to the enforcement of restrictive covenants, we cannot assure you that we will be able to retain the services of such personnel.
+If we cannot retain the services of these personnel, there could be a material adverse effect on our business, financial condition and results of operations.
+In order to support our growth, we intend to continue to effectively recruit, hire, train and retain additional qualified personnel.
+Our inability to attract and retain necessary personnel to support our current operations and further growth could have a material adverse effect on our business, financial condition and results of operations.

 Macro & Political